symbol/symbol-docs/source/guides/multisig/creating-a-multisig-account.rst

         :start-after:  /* start block 05 */
         :end-before: /* end block 05 */

-6. :doc:`Cosign the AggregateTransaction <../aggregate/signing-announced-aggregate-bonded-transactions>` with Alice's account.
+6. :doc:`Cosign the AggregateTransaction <../aggregate/signing-announced-aggregate-bonded-transactions>` with the :ref:`CLI <wallet-cli>` using Alice's account.
+Replace the hash ``A6A374E66B32A3D5133018EFA9CD6E3169C8EEA339F7CCBE29C47D07086E068C`` with the AggregateTransaction hash signed in (4).

 .. code-block:: bash